byui-physics/main/pages/researchAreas/materials.md

 Constructing a Moment Tensor potential is an iterative process wherein the model is repeatedly refined and improved until it predicts well across the entire search space.
-To make this iterative process easier, a python package called `aBuild` has been built.  aBuild automates file building and information extraction that is constantly being done during the model-building process.
+To make this iterative process easier, a python package called `aBuild`(link [here][ljnabuild]) has been built.  `aBuild` automates file building and information extraction that is constantly being done during the model-building process.
 Below you will find the steps needed to build an MTP, using aBuild as the automation tool.
 Anytime you run aBuild (through the `builder.py` script) you will need a yaml file to specify run settings.
 [Here][YAML] is an example yaml file.
 Make sure you modify it for your system.
+Note: In the instructions below, the name of my yaml file was AgAu.yml.
+You  should modify the command for your system.

 1. Enumerate derivative superstructures: (This is only done once per system)